OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 **Claire-7B-0.1 is a 7B parameter causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France)** **adapted from [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b) on French conversational data.**

-**Given that some of the corpora used for training are only available under CC-BY-NC-SA licenses, Claire-7B-0.1 is also made available under a CC-BY-NC-SA license.**

 ## How to use